Imperialdramon/irace-STN-R-version/README.md

 1   | 12.34    | 0123X     | ELITE   | START  | 15.67    | 0124X     | REGULAR  | STANDARD

 Where:
-- RUN: Run identifier (sequential number of the input file).
+- **RUN**: Run identifier (sequential number of the input file).
-- Fitness1 / Fitness2: Quality values of the configuration, selected according to the chosen criteria.
+- **Fitness1** / **Fitness2**: Quality values of the configuration, selected according to the chosen criteria.
-- Solution1 / Solution2: Generated location codes based on the configuration parameters.
+- **Solution1** / **Solution2**: Generated location codes based on the configuration parameters.
+- **Elite1** / **Elite2**:
-- Elite1 / Elite2: A location is marked as `ELITE` if at least one configuration within it is elite; otherwise, it is marked as `REGULAR`.
-If the original_elite option is enabled, the elite status will be assigned based on each configuration’s original (individual) elite value, rather than using the aggregated rule at the location level.
+  A location is marked as `ELITE` if at least one configuration within it is elite; otherwise, it is marked as `REGULAR`.
+If the `original_elite` option is enabled (`TRUE`), the elite status will be assigned based on each configuration’s original (individual) elite value, rather than using the aggregated rule at the location level.
-- Type1 / Type2: Reflects the relative position in the trajectory, where types follow the order: `START` < `STANDARD` < `END`.
+- **Type1** / **Type2**: Reflects the relative position in the trajectory, where types follow the order: `START` < `END` < `STANDARD`.
   A location inherits the best (i.e., highest) type among all its nodes.
-For example, if any node in the location has type END, the location will be assigned END.
-If the original_type option is enabled, the type will correspond to each configuration’s own trajectory type, instead of being aggregated at the location level.
+For example, if any node in the location has type `END`, the location will be assigned `END`.
+If the `original_type` option is enabled (`TRUE`), the type will correspond to each configuration’s own trajectory type, instead of being aggregated at the location level.

 ---

 ## Example Execution

-Rscript R/main.R Tests/ACOTSP-N/Data Tests/parameters.csv Tests/ACOTSP-N/Results mean 2
+Rscript R/main.R Tests/ACOTSP-N/Data Tests/parameters.csv Tests/ACOTSP-N/Results mean 2 FALSE FALSE 1

-This command will process the irace runs, calculate the location qualities using the mean, and round the values to 2 decimal places.
+This command will process the irace runs, calculate the location qualities using the mean, and round the values to 2 decimal places, using the first permutation of types to priorize the updates of locations.

 ---